 IEX has the following order types:

 "Market Orders" are un-priced orders to buy or sell a stated amount of a security that is to be executed at the NBBO when the order reaches the ATS.
-Market Orders shall not trade through Protected Quotations, and IEX will cancel any portion of a Market Order that is unexecuted.
-Market Orders may have a TIF of IOC or FOK.
+IEX Only Market Orders shall not trade through Protected Quotations, and IEX will cancel any portion of a Market Order that is unexecuted.
+Market Orders may be routable.

-"Peg Orders" (3 instructions listed below) are non-displayed limit, or un-priced, orders that, upon entry into the System and while resting on the Order Book, are priced automatically as determined by the System to the "pegged" price.
-All Peg Orders must be designated as IEX Only.
+"Pegged Orders” are non-displayed limit or un-priced orders that, upon entry into the System and while resting on the Order Book, are priced automatically as determined by the System to the "pegged" price.
+Pegged Orders only execute at IEX, and are not eligible for routing.

 Price Discretion: Discretionary Peg Orders will exercise the least amount of price discretion necessary, from their resting price to the less aggressive of the Midpoint Price or the Discretionary Peg Order’s limit price, to meet the limit price of orders entering the Order Book.
 When exercising discretion, Discretionary Peg Orders maintain time priority at their resting price and are prioritized behind any resting orders at the discretionary price.
 Discretionary Peg Orders are eligible to Recheck the Order Book to the Midpoint Price.

 Quote Stability: During periods of quote instability, Discretionary Peg Orders are not eligible for Book Recheck and will not exercise price discretion.
 Quote stability is determined by the System based on an IEX proprietary assessment of relative quoting activity of Protected Quotations over a given period of time.